Bloodborne Pathogens Are Disease Causing Microorganisms Present In

 If a spill occurs, you can't just grab a paper towel and wipe it up.
 That’s a recipe for disaster.

 First, you need to secure the area.
-Plus, make sure no one else walks through the spill.
 Second, you need the right gear—gloves and eye protection are non-negotiable.
+That's why make sure no one else walks through the spill.
+Even so, most people think soap and water is enough, but for bloodborne pathogens, you need something that can actually kill the virus.
 Third, use an EPA-approved disinfectant.
-Plus, most people think soap and water is enough, but for bloodborne pathogens, you need something that can actually kill the virus.
 Finally, dispose of all cleaning materials in a biohazard bag.

 Common Mistakes / What Most People Get Wrong